makersacademy/bowling-challenge/README.md

 ### WEBSITE SPECIFICATION (REQUIREMENTS)
 ------------
-* User enters roll score
+- [x] User enters roll score
-* Add roll score to frame score
+- [x] Add roll score to frame score
-* Add frame score to total score
+- [x] Add frame score to total score
-* Allow only 2 rolls to be added to a frame score
+- [ ] Allow only 2 rolls to be added to a frame score
-* Allow only 10 frame scores to be added to the total score
+- [ ] Allow only 10 frame scores to be added to the total score
-* Count number of rolls
+- [ ] Count number of rolls
-* Count number of frames
+- [x] Count number of frames
-* If roll score 1 = 10, add it to the frame score and automatically set roll score 2 = 0
+- [x] If roll score 1 = 10, add it to the frame score and automatically set roll score 2 = 0
-* If roll score 1 in previous frame = 10, add current frame score twice to total score (Strike Bonus)
+- [x] If roll score 1 in previous frame = 10, add current frame score twice to total score (Strike Bonus)
-* if roll score 1 in previous frame < 10 and previous frame score = 10, add roll score 1 of current frame twice to total score (Spare Bonus)
+- [x] if roll score 1 in previous frame < 10 and previous frame score = 10, add roll score 1 of current frame twice to total score (Spare Bonus)
-* If frame count = 10 and roll 1 score of frame 10 = 10, allow 2 more rolls and add these to frame 10 score
+- [ ] If frame count = 10 and roll 1 score of frame 10 = 10, allow 2 more rolls and add these to frame 10 score
-* if frame count = 10 and frame 10 score = 10, allow 1 more roll and add this to frame 10 score
+- [ ] if frame count = 10 and roll score 1 < 10 and frame 10 score = 10, allow 1 more roll and add this to frame 10 score

 ### USER STORIES
 ------------